giorgiovilardo/RpgKataInFSharp/README.md

 Actually changing the order of the parameters in the damage/heal functions was a good idea; now I can preload damage and have a composable `Character -> Character` function.

+#### After

+* Meh, it's breaking up really quickly
+* Logic is convoluted and starts to become unreadable?